Bowedyapper/Nitrox-Server-Docker/README.md

 ### Docker-Compose

-To run the image using docker-compose, adjust the docker-compose file found here to your needs: [https://gitlab.qub1.com/multimedia/games/subnautica/nitrox-server-docker/-/blob/master/docker-compose.yml](https://gitlab.qub1.com/multimedia/games/subnautica/nitrox-server-docker/-/blob/master/docker-compose.yml).
+To run the image using docker-compose, adjust [this docker-compose file](https://gitlab.qub1.com/multimedia/games/subnautica/nitrox-server-docker/-/blob/master/docker-compose.yml) to your needs.
 Place the `docker-compose.yml` file somewhere on your server and run `docker-compose up` in the same directory to start the server.

 ### Server Configuration